Synthetixio/SIPs/SCCP/sccp-105.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to increase the cap on the wrappr contract to 50k ETH from 15k wETH.
+This SCCP proposes to increase the cap on the wrappr contract to 50k ETH from 15k ETH.

 ## Abstract